 Support us | Visit us | Contact us

-This prize lecture is given on a subject relating to the social function of science, the philosophy of science or the history of science.
+This prize lecture is given on a subject relating to the history of science, philosophy of science or the social function of science.

 John Wilkins FRS, John Desmond Bernal FRS and Peter Medawar FRS.